SonaliRajaram/Digital-Slam-Book-/DEPLOYMENT.md

 # Deployment Guide — Getting Your Slam Book Live on the Internet

-Honest note before you start: I (Claude) can't click "Deploy" on your accounts for you — these platforms require YOUR login and YOUR payment-free signup.
-What I can do is give you the exact steps, in order, so you're never guessing.
-Follow this top to bottom; each part builds on the last.

 ---

 ## Part 1 — Push your code to GitHub